andresn/standard-notation-experiments/MuseScore/plugins/findharmonies/Readme.md

 Adds basic chord names (where harmonies are found) above the staff via [MuseScore](http://musescore.org/).
 Also includes inverse position of the chord as a superscript.
-Handy for instance after importing a song from a midi file and having MuseScore transcribe it to standard notation.
+Handy for, instance after, importing a song from a midi file and having MuseScore transcribe it to standard notation.

 Here's how to install a plugin in MuseScore (Mac): http://musescore.org/en/handbook/plugins#Mac-OS-X